-- 3. In authorizing Winslow Indian Health Care Center, Inc., Tuba City Regional Bealth Care Corporation, Inc., and Utah Navajo Health Systems, Inc. to participate in Title V Self-Governance, the Navajo Nation Council finds that each of these tribal organizations has satisfactorily completed a planning phase, which has included legal and budgetary research, internal tribal government planning and organizational preparation relating to the administration of the health care programs each tribal organizations operates. - the Intergovernmental Relations Committee, the authority to approve of additional tribal organizations' participation in Title V, the Indian Self-Determination Act (P.L.
-93-638, as amended), upon a recommendation for approval by the Health and Social Services Committee, and each of the Navajo Nation Chapters which will be served under the Title V, Indian Self-Determination Act (P.L.
-93-638, as amended), Compact and Funding Agreement; provided, that no additional tribal organizations shall be approved by the Intergovernmental Relations Committee, to operate under Title V in the absence of a recommendation for approval by the Health and Social Services Committee, and each of the Navajo Nation Chapters which will be served under the Title V agreement.
-The Navajo Nation Chapter Resolutions from the Chapters served by the Winslow Indian Health Care Corporation Inc., and Utah Navajo Health Systems Inc., are attached as Exhibit "B". - 5.
-Nothing in this Resolution shall affect or amend Resolutions CAP-35-02 and CGN-35-05 in the form of Exhibit "C".
+3. In authorizing Winslow Indian Health Care Center, Inc., Tuba City Regional Health Care Corporation, Inc., and Utah Navajo Health Systems, Inc. to participate in Title V Self-Governance, the Navajo Nation Council finds that each of these tribal organizations has satisfactorily completed a planning phase, which has included legal and budgetary research, internal tribal government planning and organizational preparation relating to the administration of the health care programs each tribal organizations operates.

-I hereby certify that the foregoing resolution was duly considered by the Navajo Nation Council at a duly called meeting at Window Rock, Navajo Nation (Arizona), at which a quorum was present and that same was passed by a vote of 67 in favor and 0 opposed, this 21st day of July, 2010.
+The Navajo Nation Council hereby specifically delegates to 4. the Intergovernmental Relations Committee, the authority to approve of additional tribal organizations' participation in Title V, the Indian Self-Determination Act (P.L.
+93-638, as amended), upon a recommendation for approval by the Health and Social Services Committee, and each of the Navajo Nation Chapters which will be served under the Title V, Indian Self-Determination Act (P.I.
+93-636, as amended), Compact and Sunding Agreement; provided, that no tribal organizations shall be approved additional by the Intergovernmental Relations Committee, to operate under Title V in the absence of a recommendation for approval by the Health and Social Services Conmittee, and each of the Navajo Nation Chapters which will be served under the Title V agreement.
+The Navajo Nation Chapter Resolutions from the Chapters served by the Winslow Indian Health Care Center Inc., Tuba City Regional Health Care Corporation Inc., nd Utah Navajo Health Systeme Inc., are attached as Exhibit "B".

-Lawrence T. Morgan, Speaker
+5. Nothing in this Resolution shall affect or amend Resolutions CAP-35-02 and CEN-35-05 in the form of Exhibit "C".

-Navajo Nation Commoil
+I hereby certify that the inregoing resolution was duly considered by the Navajo Nation Council at a duly called meeting at Window Rock, Navajo Nation (Arizona), at which a quorum was present and that same was passed by a vote of 67 in favor and 0 opposed, this 21st day of July, 2010.

-Motion: GloJean Todacheene
+Lawrence T. Morgan, Speaker Navajo Nation Concil

-Second: Amos Johnson
+Motion: GloJean Todacheene Second: Amos Johnson